JamJam3200/Humvees-For-Sakhal/README.md

 Once that is completed, save the changes and restart your server.
-(Unless you plan on doing some tweaking to the <min> and <max> to your heart's content) I would recommend increasing the nominal if you plan on tweaking how many crash sites will spawn at one time.
+(Unless you plan on doing some tweaking to the <min> and <max> to your heart's content) I would recommend increasing the nominal if you plan on tweaking the humvee spawn rate.

-If the crash sites haven’t worked (They should), I would set your <active>1</active> to <active>0</active>.
+If the humvees haven’t spawned (They should), I would set your <active>1</active> to <active>0</active>.
 Make sure you stop the server first, save changes then restart, once the server has restarted stop the server once again, set the active back to 1 (<active>1</active> ) save changes then restart the server.
 All should be fixed.